 Kmkat, Suze, and Mum: You all make a fine point, but surely I could have avoided letting her in without telling a wholly gratuitous lie.
 Although, now that I think about it, if she did have something nefarious in mind, that would make it exceedingly unlikely that she spent or will spend any time thinking about what a big liar I am!

-redfox is a small furry animal, but unfortunately not the sweet and adorable kind. she lives in a bungalow with her black-bearded husband snarkout and chirping infant jane.
+redfox is a small furry animal, but unfortunately not the sweet and adorable kind. she lives in an awfully large house with her black-bearded husband snarkout and marauding child jane.

 see also: the hungry tiger